GoogleCloudPlatform/community/tutorials/vault-injector-gke/index.md

         vault auth enable gcp
         vault write auth/gcp/config credentials=@key.json

-## Configure the workload identity and respective Vault role
+## Configure Workload Identity and respective Vault role

-To configure the workload identity, you need a Google service account that will be impersonated by a Kubernetes service account to access Google Cloud APIs and to establish the trust relationship with Vault.
+To configure Workload Identity, you need a Google service account that will be impersonated by a Kubernetes service account to access Google Cloud APIs and to establish the trust relationship with Vault.

 1. Create the service account: